Wheatus: 2014–present: Sixth studio album, classic lineup reunion

 In November 2018, Wheatus returned to the UK to tour as a support act for A. In early 2019, the band provided direct support to Mike Doughty on the first leg of his twenty-fifth anniversary tour of Soul Coughing's Ruby Vroom, their first full US tour in many years.
 For these shows, drummer Madden Klass replaced Freire.
 Brown, Milligan, and Klass also sat in as members of Doughty's band for the duration of the tour.

 In early 2019, Wheatus announced plans for their first world tour since 2000, playing in the US and South Africa as well as 48 dates across Germany, the Netherlands, and the UK.
-On April 5, 2019, they played a special show at the Mercury Lounge in New York, which featured two sets: one with the current lineup and one from the "classic" lineup, with Peter Brown, Mike McCabe, Phil Jimenez, Liz Brown, Kathryn Froggatt performing together for the first time since 2003.
+On April 5, 2019, they played a special show at the Mercury Lounge in New York, which featured two sets: one with the current lineup and one from the "classic" lineup, with Peter Brown, Mike McCabe, Phil Jimenez, Liz Brown, and Kathryn Froggatt performing together for the first time since 2003.
 During the Welsh dates of the band's world tour, Brown expressed support for Scottish and Welsh independence from the UK, showing up at a "Yes" rally march.

-As well as continuing to record their sixth album, Brown stated that the band were in the midst of preparing a 20th-anniversary expanded-edition of their self-titled debut album, due out in 2020 alongside a 20th-anniversary tour.
+As well as continuing to record their sixth album, Brown stated that the band was in the midst of preparing a 20th-anniversary expanded edition of their self-titled debut album, due out in 2020 alongside a 20th-anniversary tour.
+A 20th-anniversary re-recording of their debut, titled Wheatus 2020, was released in December 2023.

-Brown was featured on the title track of the Math the Band album Flange Factory Five, released on October 2, 2020.

 In October 2023, Wheatus returned to Sony to release a five-track EP titled Just a Dirtbag Christmas.
 Drummer Dustyn Murphy joined the band in August 2024.
 On November 15, 2025, the band announced that their original, longtime percussionist/multi-instrumentalist, Phil Jimenez, would be rejoining them on their upcoming tour of the UK and Ireland, after a 22-year absence.

+"Teenage Dirtbag" achieved a resurgence in the 2020s, becoming trendy and memefied on social media.